nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Small company
 > The Nightscout address generated for your site is impossible to remember (I know it sounds stupid but it is an issue)
 > A large amount of Nightscout users might have a negative impact on Northflank financials and force them to review the free plan conditions
-> *Migration from Heroku requires the option to be enabled by Northflank support, making Nightscout users very visible
+> *Migration from Heroku requires the option to be enabled by Northflank support, making Nightscout users visible

 ### Fly.io

 Fly.io proposes a [simple migration wizard from Heroku](../../vendors/fly.io/migrate) and you can create your [new Nightscout site in Fly.io](../../vendors/fly.io/new_user/).
 Using a computer is mandatory with Fly.io as managing your site will require the use of a command line utility.
 Not recommended for beginners.

 > **Pros**:
+> Nightscout fits in the free tier
 > Easy to migrate an existing site from Heroku
 >
 > **Cons**: